basarat/demo-jest/script.md

 Once the install is done you simply import `'core-js/shim'` into your main module to make sure that all the latest ES features are available when the application is used by old browsers.

 One final thing worth mentioning is that as new JavaScript features become available you can change your lib to target them e.g. "es2017".
-But when you do that be sure to check if it actually works with corejs using using the handy EcmaScript compatability table for TypeScript + CoreJS http://kangax.github.io/compat-table/es6/#typescript
+But when you do that be sure to check if it actually works with corejs using using the handy EcmaScript compatability table for TypeScript + CoreJS http://kangax.github.io/compat-table/es6/#typescript for example here we can see that Promise is safe to use for non-obsolete platforms.